The-Redstone-Index/redstone-index/README.md

 Add the domain to Resend.
 Configure the DNS records and verify.

-Go into Supabase dashboard > Project Settings > Authentication.
+Go into `Supabase dashboard > Project Settings > Authentication`.
 Toggle "Enable Custom SMTP".

 Configure SMTP details in the Supabase dashboard.

-Alternatively, you can use the Resend Supabase integration in the Resend settings to automatically  configure SMTP.
+Set an appropriate sender name and email for production and staging environments.

+You also need to go to `Authentication > Rate Limits` and change the Rate limit for sending emails.

 ## License